Andrew Stier

 At SFI, Andrew aims to use these models as a starting point to develop a theoretical framework that comprehensively explains emergent human behavior across scales, from individual brain function to entire urban areas.
 Some of the projects he expects to work on include integrating models of human mobility into the Urban Scaling framework, developing a better understanding of how top-down and bottom-up processes contribute to inequality in cities, and investigating the role of attentional processes in the emergence of cities’ social network structure.

-Andrew will complete a PhD in Integrative Neuroscience at the University of Chicago in the summer of 2023.
-He holds a Masters in Psychology and a BA in Mathematics and Physics from the University of Chicago.
+Andrew holds a PhD in Integrative Neuroscience from the University of Chicago, a Masters in Psychology and a BA in Mathematics and Physics from the University of Chicago.